 It's easy to forget that every edge tool has two sides that need maintenance.
 They're equally important, but let's talk about the back of your chisel first.
 The back should be dead flat, which enables the tool to cut straight, and as smooth as the beveled side.

 The first steps in lapping are to find out how much metal you must remove and which grit to start on.
-Pressing hard, rub the back of the chisel a few times on 220 grit (Photo 2).
+Pressing hard, rub the back of the chisel a few times on 220 grit.
 Go in a diagonal direction.
 Turn over the chisel and look at the back.
-If it’s nearly covered with scratches, continue lapping on 220 grit.
-If there are scratches only on a few high spots, you’ll need to start with a coarser paper.
-First try 150 grit; if that goes too slowly, use 80 grit.
-No matter which grit you start on, keep at it until the scratches extend across the full width of the back.
+If it's nearly covered with scratches, continue lapping on 220 grit.
+If there are scratches only on a few high spots, you'll need to start with a coarser paper.
+First, try 150 grit; if that goes too slowly, use 80 grit.
+No matter which grit you start on, keep at it until the scratches extend across the full 2-in width of the back.

-Let’s assume that you started with 80 grit.
+Let's assume that you started with 80 grit.
 The next step is to make finer scratches with 150 grit.
 This time, push the chisel in the opposite diagonal direction rubbing in different directions so you can track your progress.
-Keep going until you can’t see any of the 80-grit scratches.
+Keep going until you can't see any of the 80-grit scratches.
 Repeat the process on 220 grit.
-Push the chisel in a new direction—in and out—until the 150-grit scratches disappear.
+Push the chisel in a new direction in and out until the 150-grit scratches disappear.
 You only have to do this once on a chisel.

 Not All Grinding Wheels Are Created Equal